woman working on her personal debt

 1. What Is A Credit Score?

 A credit score is a three-digit number (between 300 and 850) that shows potential lenders how likely it is that someone will repay borrowed money.
 It captures your previous financial decisions to show lenders how you’ve managed your money.
-The higher your score, the better for easy loan approval and lower interest rate loans.

 The most widely used credit scores are FICO scores.
 They are calculated using data on credit reports for the three major credit bureaus: TransUnion, Equifax, and Experian.